PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding

 \section{Introduction}

 Change detection in bi-temporal remote sensing imagery underpins large-scale Earth observation tasks such as urban expansion monitoring, land-use analysis, and disaster assessment in dynamic environments.
-Deep learning has driven steady progress, from Siamese CNNs~\cite{daudt2018fully,fang2021snunet} to Transformer-based architectures~\cite{vaswani2017attention,dosovitskiy2021image,liu2021swin} that capture long-range context.
+Deep learning has driven steady progress, from Siamese CNNs~\citep{daudt2018fully,fang2021snunet} to Transformer-based architectures~\citep{vaswani2017attention,dosovitskiy2021image,liu2021swin} that capture long-range context.
 Nevertheless, robust change detection under complex acquisition conditions remains challenging.

-Images captured at different times often vary in illumination, season, and atmospheric conditions in practical acquisition pipelines.
-These acquisition gaps can introduce pseudo changes and obscure true semantic changes, making direct prediction from raw bi-temporal features unreliable.
+Images captured at different times often differ in illumination, season, and atmospheric conditions.
+These acquisition discrepancies can introduce pseudo changes and obscure genuine semantic changes, making direct prediction from raw bi-temporal features unreliable.